Skip to main content

 The plugin lives at dev.kensa.gradle-plugin on the Gradle Plugin Portal.
 It does three things:

-3. When site mode is on, wires kensa.output.root / kensa.source.id system properties onto each sourceset's Test task and registers an assembleKensaSite task to produce a single multi-source viewable site.
+3. When site mode is on, wires kensa.output.root / kensa.source.id system properties onto each output sourceset's Test task and registers an assembleKensaSite task to produce a single multi-source viewable site.

 Apply